renzibei/fph-table/docs/ci.md

 This gate has no label and no `--allow-change`, and it gates on a push as well as on a pull request.
-Both follow from comparing against a file in the tree rather than against another revision.
-Rewriting the file needs the same write access a label needs and is visible in the diff, and because the file travels in the commit that changes the sizes, the push that merges it compares the new sizes against the new file and passes.
+Both follow from comparing against a file in the tree rather than against another revision: rewriting the file needs the same write access a label needs and is visible in the diff.
+Why it keeps gating on a push, given that two pull requests can merge cleanly into sizes the recorded file does not describe, is in "What a green check means" above — briefly, reporting instead would move the red off the merge and onto the next pull request.

 If a platform ever disagrees while the others still hold, the answer is a baseline of its own rather than a way to wave the difference through: